 Diffusion-weighted MR image of the brain showing hyperintensity indicative of infarction in the left frontal lobe (A).
 MRA of the neck showing stenosis at the origin of the left ICA (B).

 Extracranial, large-vessel stenosis should be evaluated by at least two of the following three noninvasive modalities to determine the extent and degree of stenosis: MRA, CT angiography (CTA), or Doppler ultrasound.
 Carotid Doppler ultrasound is quick, inexpensive, and portable and thus is performed easily at the bedside; however, it is highly operator dependent.
 MRA has the advantage of not exposing patients to radiation and has demonstrated greater discriminatory power than ultrasound in assessing high-grade stenosis.1 CTA compares favorably with catheter angiography for the evaluation of carotid stenosis; however, radiation exposure and calcium artifact can be disadvantageous.2

 What intervention is most appropriate in this patient?

 Carotid endarterectomy (CEA) remains the gold standard intervention for the treatment of high-grade atherosclerotic carotid artery disease.
 In select patient groups, carotid angioplasty and stenting (CAS) should also be considered.
 The evidence from randomized clinical trials comparing CEA with best medical management in both symptomatic and asymptomatic patients is substantial.
-The North American Symptomatic Carotid Endarterectomy Trial (NASCET) found that CEA significantly reduced the risk of any ipsilateral stroke (17% absolute risk reduction) and ...
+The North American Symptomatic Carotid Endarterectomy Trial (NASCET) found that CEA significantly reduced the risk of any ipsilateral stroke (17% absolute risk reduction) and major or ...